linusjf/BIAY/README.md

 ### Intro

 A daily youtube video will be sent out.
 We start on Jan 1 & will complete reading the Bible on Dec 31.

-1. The 2023 group is finishing up the BIAY so the new members may see post like day3XX you can skip them.
-2. After listening to the days video, if you feel inspired write down a few points and share it with the group.
+1. After listening to the days video, if you feel inspired write down a few points and share it with the group.
 It could be single word or a whole paragraph.
-3. Send your reflections to the group admins, the group admins will select a few reflections everyday.
+2. Send your reflections to the group admins, the group admins will select a few reflections everyday.

+The format for sharing is as below.
+—————————
+BIAY
+DayXX - Name
+Sharing Content
+—————————

+The sharing content can’t be a single word or as long as you wish.
+It’s really important to share as it motivates the whole group.

 Watch this video to get started.